khawkins98/PDF-A-go-go/README.md

      ...></div>
 ```

-When debug mode is enabled, the following metrics are logged to the console:
+When debug mode is enabled, a floating overlay is shown and you can programmatically access metrics using `getPerformanceMetrics()`:

-- Initial render time for all pages
-- Individual page render times (both low and high resolution)
-- Average render times for low and high resolution pages
-- Total number of pages rendered and high-res upgrades

-You can also programmatically access these metrics using the `getPerformanceMetrics()` method:

 ```javascript
 const viewer = document.querySelector('.pdfagogo-container').pdfViewer;